akemin-dayo/PreferenceOrganizer2/redditpost.md

 * Fixed an issue on iOS 10 and 11 where an extraneous space would appear above PreferenceOrganiser 2's categories.

+* Fixed an issue on iOS 10 and 11 where the "Wallet and Apple Pay" button would erroneously appear underneath PreferenceOrganiser 2's categories.

 #**Help!
 My device caught fire and pineapples are coming out of the Lightning port!**

 If you think PreferenceOrganizer 2 is causing crashes, install CrashReporter and send me an email using its app.